kbhimanavarjula/ams-iot/README.md

 ## Step 6: validating the data in web app

-1. To see the live data in web app go to reportsàselect group followed by sensor value.
+1. To see the live data in web app go to reports -> select group followed by sensor value.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/151.png)